Amirmoradi94/zeep_ai/README.md

 ## Structure

-- `bot/`: Docker files for the main Zeebra bot service
+- `bot/`: Docker files for the main Zeep bot service
 - `db/`: Docker files for the PostgreSQL database
 - `nginx/`: Docker files for the Nginx web server